bendaws/activator/README.md

 # MSActivate ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/bendaws/activator) ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues-pr/bendaws/activator) ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/bendaws/activator/total)
-MSActivate is a simple and free way to activate Microsoft Windows 10 or 11 by using the KMS servers provided by [msguides.com](https://msguides.com).
+MSActivate is a simple and free way to activate Microsoft products (being Windows 10/11 or Office) by using the KMS servers provided by [msguides.com](https://msguides.com).
 It is essentially a wrapper over the activation process.
 MSActivate will automatically install the KMS server with a key, and activate it for you.

 It is built in .NET 8 but my releases are self-contained executables that bundle the .net runtime in them.